Author guidelines

 • Your piece passes to the second Academic Editor (the one who has not yet seen it) for final checks.
 It is extremely unusual for significant edits to be made at this late stage.

 • Following a final proofread, your blog goes live.
-You will receive an auto-generated notification from WordPress.
+WordPress sends you an auto-generated notification.

-We will promote your piece through The Loop’s Twitter / X account (and related ECPR social media accounts).
-We will also include it in the bi-weekly Loop Digest email.
+We will promote your piece through The Loop’s Twitter-X and BlueSky accounts, and related ECPR social media.
+We'll also include it in the monthly Loop Digest email.
 Please do share widely through your own networks.

-When tweeting about your piece, tag @ecpr_theloop and we will of course retweet!
+When sharing your piece, tag @ecpr_theloop or ecprtheloop.bsky.social and we will of course repost!

 Your MyECPR account, and your author profile on The Loop